riyanktx/Serverless-Content-Generation-using-AWS-Bedrock/README.md

-# 📝 Blog Generation System using AWS Bedrock
+# 📝 Serverless Content Generation Platform using AWS Bedrock

-This project is a **serverless blog generation application** built using **AWS Bedrock** and core AWS services.
+This project is a **serverless content generation application** built using **AWS Bedrock** and core AWS services.
 It exposes a REST API that accepts a blog topic, generates a blog using a foundation model hosted on AWS Bedrock, and stores the generated content in Amazon S3.

 ---